hashicorp/design-system/website/docs/components/time/partials/code/how-to-use.md

 ## How to use this component

-The `Time` component is used to display dates and times in a consistent format.
+The Time component is used to display dates and times in a consistent format.

 ### Basic invocation with default time format display

 The Time component displays dates using “friendly local” format by default which includes the abbreviated month name and the time of day along with the local timezone.
-A tooltip is also included which by default displays the time in ISO UTC format.
+A [Tooltip](/components/tooltip) is also included which by default displays the time in ISO UTC format.
 Set `hasTooltip` to `false` to turn off tooltip display.

 The component does not include text styling so will inherit text styles from the context in which it is used.